sl424/waybar/README.md

 # waybar-modules
 A repository of C programs I use for custom waybar modules.

-[Binaries and sums are provided](https://gitlab.com/krathalan/waybar-modules/-/releases) but you can simply build with `make -f makefile_release` in the module directory of your choosing, or run `sh make_release` in the `scripts/` directory of the project to build all modules in each of their directories.
+[Binaries and sums are provided](https://gitlab.com/krathalan/waybar-modules/-/releases) but you can simply build with `make release` in the module directory of your choosing, or run `sh make_release` in the `scripts/` directory of the project to build all modules in each of their directories.

 ![My Waybar](mywaybar.jpg)